 The edTPA is composed of 3-5 consecutive lessons.
 The exact length of time will be determined by the length of each lesson, how many lessons you include in your learning segment, and how long it takes you to respond to the commentary prompts and assemble and submit your work for scoring.
-Although an edTPA assessment can be completed in a matter of a few weeks, you should not assume you will be able to do this, as student teaching typically comprises many requirements.
+Although the edTPA can be completed in a matter of a few weeks, you should not assume you will be able to do this, as student teaching is typically composed of many requirements.
 As a result, time management is critical for successful completion of edTPA.
-Begin planning your edTPA portfolio as soon as possible, but be sure you know your focus learner well enough to plan with knowledge of their strengths and needs.
+Begin planning your edTPA portfolio as soon as possible, but be sure you know your focus learner well enough to plan with knowledge of his/her strengths and needs.
 Do not procrastinate.